 Photo Credit : Sean Pavone / Shutterstock

 Workforce/Talent Pool: Next to the existing talent pool, Singapore also has a steady inflow of new talent.
-However, high demand for software engineers makes it challenging for new startups to recruit the best engineers.
+However, high demand for custom software developers and engineers makes it challenging for new startups to recruit the best engineers.

 Government Incentives: The Singapore’s government adopted extremely favourable policies and programmes for tech startups which can compete for many types of funding schemes.
 Examples include tax incentives, equity investment and direct funding.
 New startups can also receive up to $2 million through the so-called Technopreneurship Investment Fund.